 • Cognitive-based: It helps identify distorted thoughts and core beliefs that make life more difficult.

 • Collaborative: It requires a strong therapeutic relationship between clients and their therapist.
-In DBT people work out issues in their relationships with their therapist, completing homework assignments, role-playing new ways of interacting with others, and practicing skills such as calming one’s self when upset.
-The individual therapist helps the person to learn, apply and master the appropriate skills.
+In DBT people work out issues in their relationships with their therapist.
+DBT clients to complete homework assignments, role-play new ways of interacting with others, and practice skills such as calming one’s self when upset.
+The individual therapist helps the person to learn, apply and master the DBT skills.